Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-''My dog obeys greatly at home and in the yard, but once we take him outside and he sees other dogs, all the work we have done goes down the drain''.
-As a dog trainer, I hear this complaint quite often and I can literally perceive a sense of despair.
-The dog may be dragging the owner on leash or may be barking, jumping and simply going nuts.
-Often dog owners, want to make a point that their dog is in no way acting aggressively, but that he simply his too excited, and cannot contain himself.
-However, other dog owners may not be aware of this, and they may therefore, as a precaution, walk to the other side of the road.
+As a dog trainer, I hear this complaint quite often, and I can literally perceive a sense of despair.
+The dog may be dragging the owner by his leash, or he may be barking, jumping, and simply going nuts.
+Often, dog owners want to make a point that their dog is in no way acting aggressively, but that he is simply too excited and cannot contain himself.
+However, other dog owners may not be aware of this, and they may, therefore, as a precaution, walk to the other side of the road.

-But how to stop this behavior once and for all?
-Thankfully, there are some effective strategies, but ultimately, there are no short cuts.
-So therefore, pull your sleeves up and get ready for some intense training for several weeks.
+But how can you stop this lunging behavior once and for all?
+Thankfully, there are some effective strategies, but ultimately, there are no shortcuts.
+Pull your sleeves up and get ready for several weeks of some intense training.

 How to Stop All That Excited Lunging

-Classes are not crafted only for training a dog to obey commands such as sit, lay down and heel.
+Classes are not crafted only for training a dog to obey commands such as sit, lay down, and heel.
 They offer the perfect setting for teaching a dog to be under control around strong distractions.
-Pulling on the leash is one of the most common problems dogs owners encounter, and often, the pulling is towards other dogs.under control around strong distractions.
+Pulling on the leash is one of the most common problems dogs owners encounter, and often, the pulling is towards other dogs.
 A dog can be trained to obey wonderfully in the home and yard, but it is near other dogs that owners realize how much more training the dog need.
-It is said that dogs are well under stimulus control when the three D's are added these are distance, duration and distractions.
+It is said that dogs are well under stimulus control when the three D's are added these are distance, duration, and distractions.
 We will see how to incorporate these training essentials with your excited dog.

-1) By walking your dog very closely to other dogs your dog feels more compelled to fulfill its desire.
-This means your likeliness of being pulled and dragged is much higher and the other dogs are more likely to come closer.
+- By walking your dog very close to other dogs, your dog feels more compelled to fulfill its desire.
+This means that the likelihood of your being pulled and dragged is much higher and the other dogs are more likely to come closer.
 The more your dog gets to pull or the more other dogs come closer, the more your dog will be rewarded.
-Rewards, reinforce behavior, and therefore, the behavior will put roots and become hard to extinguish over time.
+Rewards tend to reinforce behavior, and therefore, the behavior will put roots and become hard to extinguish over time.
 Your dog's mind will reason this way '' pulling makes me meet and mingle with other dogs, and therefore, I will continue to behave this way''.
-This creates a vicious cycle which is hard to extinguish.
+This creates a vicious cycle that is hard to extinguish.

-3) Walking your dog too close to other dogs may make you feel compelled to increase your level of authority to make your point across.
+- Walking your dog too close to other dogs may make you feel compelled to increase your level of authority to make your point across.
 This means you will feel the need to take bigger steps than usual to stop your dog from misbehaving.
-Therefore, you may feel like yelling, yanking the leash and even resorting to aversive methods to stop your dog in its tracks.
-However, since the shouting, yelling and yanking do not work once your dog is aroused, you are basically burning important life lines, and basically teaching your dog to not pay attention to them.
+Therefore, you may feel like yelling, yanking the leash, and even resorting to aversive methods to stop your dog in its tracks.
+However, since the shouting, yelling, and yanking do not work once your dog is aroused, you are basically burning important lifelines, and basically teaching your dog to not pay attention to them.

 Therefore, it would help greatly if you work on finding a distance from where your dog is better under control and not too aroused.
 It will not matter if the distance is 5 feet, 15 feet, 50 feet, or even 80 feet.
 Once found the distance, you will work from there and try asking some focus commands.

-1) Make a smacking noise with your mouth as if you are giving kisses.
-This will not mean anything for your dog right now, therefore according to Pavlov, it will be a ''neutral stimulus''.
-However, we will give it value in step 2
+- Make a smacking noise with your mouth as if you are giving kisses.
+This will not mean anything to your dog right now, therefore according to Pavlov, it will be a ''neutral stimulus.''
+However, we will give it value in step 2.

-2) Immediately after making the smacking noise take a treat in your hand and place it near your eyes.
-This will make your dog look at you in the eyes.
+- Immediately after making the smacking noise take a treat in your hand and place it near your eyes.
+This will make your dog look you in the eyes.

-3) Immediately, give the treat as soon as your dog makes eye contact.
+- Immediately, give the treat as soon as your dog makes eye contact.
 You can gradually add duration to this exercise by keeping the treat at eye level longer.
 Repeat this exercise several times, until your dog automatically makes eye contact when you make the smacking noise.
-This means the neutral stimulus (the smacking noise) now has a meaning ''yummy food is coming!'' and therefore has transformed into a ''conditioned stimulus''.
+This means the neutral stimulus (the smacking noise) now means that ''yummy food is coming!'' and therefore has transformed into a ''conditioned stimulus."
 Welcome to Pavlov's marvelous world of classical conditioning!

 Now is the time to add distractions, but at a low level under the threshold.
-Start applying the watch me command on quiet roads, parks and then areas where dogs are walked.
-As soon as you notice your dog acknowledges another dog, make the noise with your mouth and ask for ''watch me''.
+Start applying the "watch me" command on quiet roads, parks, and then areas where dogs are walked.
+As soon as you notice your dog acknowledges another dog, make a noise with your mouth and ask for ''watch me.''
 If your dog is not paying attention to you, it means you are too close.
 Put your dog up for success and work farther away.
-When your dog complies, deliver the treat and start very gradually to work on closer distances.
+When your dog complies, deliver the treat and start very gradually to work practice with closer distances.

-How does this apply in dog training?
-Basically, ''you can play with Buddy only after you heel or sit nicely''.
+How does this apply to dog training?
+Basically, ''you can play with Buddy only after you heel or sit nicely.''
 So let's say you are in the park and your dog sees Buddy.
 Lunging and pulling will not take your dog to Buddy, but heeling will.
-There is a saying that dogs have an opposition reflex, in other words they tend to pull when pressure is put on their collar.
+There is a saying that dogs have an opposition reflex; in other words, they tend to pull when pressure is put on their collar.
 Well, humans can have an opposition reflex as well.
 Every time your dog pulls, you stop moving, when the leash is slack, you keep moving.
-If you dog keeps on pulling he will get nowhere.
+If your dog keeps on pulling he will get nowhere.
 If you are stubborn enough, he will eventually learn.
 Before snapping his leash off to play, remember to have him sit.

 To save your arm, you may want to invest in a good training tool such as Premier's Easy Walk harness.
-Please remember that not no training tool should be used as a replacement for training, tools are just that tools, they therefore become insignificant without training.
+Please remember that no training tool should be used as a replacement for training.
+Tools are just tools, and therefore are insignificant without training.